 We shared a sausage sandwich, chowing down like our lives depended on it.
 Order one of these bad boys for lunch and you won't be disappointed.

 A few hours later, (after watching Dolly Parton light the Christmas tree) we were ready to jump into our big meal of the day.
 When it comes to big meals, there are a few contenders in Dollywood.
 If you want to sit down, try Front Porch Cafe, known for their finger-licking ribs and Dolly's famous banana pudding or Granny Ogle's Ham 'n' Beans.
 Want a little bit more variety?
 Check out the two all-you-care-to-eat buffets the park has to offer.
 Miss Lillian's Smokehouse, named after one of Dollywood's most famous characters, features fried chicken, smoked roast beef, green beans, brown sugar cinnamon apples and a rousing song or two from Miss Lillian.
-The other buffet, Aunt Granny's Restaurant, features a wide array of options ranging from cornbread and biscuits to fried catfish and Aunt Granny's large dessert bar.
+The other buffet, Aunt Granny's Restaurant, features a wide array of options ranging from cornbread and biscuits to beef pot roast to fried catfish and Aunt Granny's large dessert bar.

 It's rustic food.
 Food that your Momma would make you.
 There are no fancy menus here.
 No trendy foods or weird flavors to get the hype of tourists.
 No, it's what you can find in most Southern kitchens.
 Cool Whip adorns the funnel cakes, the biscuits are smothered with fresh butter and the food is filled with love.